Liu Xuyi: Biography

 Liu was born into a poor intellectual family in Huangpi District of Wuhan, Hubei, on 13 May 1913, a year after the fall of the Qing dynasty.

 In 1929 he attended the Hanyang No. 12 Middle School and then Hubei Provincial High School.

-In 1933 he was accepted to Tsinghua University, where he majored in sociology.
+In 1936 he was accepted to Tsinghua University, where he studied social anthropology.

 In 1945 he arrived in the United States at the age of 32 to begin his education at the University of Chicago in Chicago, Illinois.
 He returned to China after graduation and worked as an associate professor in Wuhan University.

 In 1949 he joined the New Democratic Education Association, a Chinese Communist Party underground organization.

-After the founding of the Communist State, he became secretary general of Wuhan University.
+After the founding of the People's Republic of China, he was elected chairman of Wuhan University's Committee for Assisting the Takeover in June 1949 and later became a member of the university's administrative committee and acting secretary-general in August 1949.
 He joined the Chinese Communist Party in 1953.
-Liu retired in 1989.
+In 1964, Liu returned to Wuhan University and helped establish one of China's earliest university research institutes dedicated to American history.Liu retired in 1989.

 On 10 November 2018, he died of cerebrovascular disease in Wuhan, Hubei.